Bruce Cumings

 Bruce Cumings (born September 5, 1943) is an American historian of East Asia, professor, lecturer and author.
 He is the Gustavus F. and Ann M. Swift Distinguished Service Professor in History, and the former chair of the history department at the University of Chicago.
+He formerly taught at Northwestern University and the University of Washington.
 He specializes in modern Korean history and contemporary international relations.

 In May 2007, Cumings was the first recipient of the Kim Dae-jung Academic Award for Outstanding Achievements and Scholarly Contributions to Democracy, Human Rights and Peace granted by South Korea.
 The award is named in honor of 2000 Nobel Peace Prize winner and former president of South Korea Kim Dae-jung.
 The award recognizes Cumings for his "outstanding scholarship, and engaged public activity regarding human rights and democratization during the decades of dictatorship in Korea, and after the dictatorship ended in 1987."

 Cumings' Origins of the Korean War, Vol. 1 (1980) won the John K. Fairbank Prize of the American Historical Association, and his Origins of the Korean War, Vol. 2 (1991) won the Quincy Wright Book Award of the International Studies Association.

 Biography

 Cumings was born in Rochester, New York, on September 5, 1943.
 He was raised in Iowa and Ohio, where his father, Edgar C. Cumings, was a college administrator.
 He worked summers for five years, three of them at the Republic Steel plant in Cleveland, to put himself through Denison University, with further help from a baseball scholarship.
-He graduated with a degree in psychology in 1965, then served in the Peace Corps in Korea in 1967–68 before taking an M.A. at Indiana University.
+He graduated with a degree in psychology in 1965, then served in the Peace Corps in Korea in 1967–68 before taking a M.A. at Indiana University.
 He then earned a Ph.D. in political science from Columbia University in 1975.
 He taught at Swarthmore College, University of Washington, Northwestern University, and University of Chicago.
-In 1999 he was elected Fellow, American Academy of Arts and Sciences.
+In 1999 he was elected a fellow of the American Academy of Arts and Sciences.

-He is married to Meredith Jung-En Woo, the president of Sweet Briar College and former Dean of Arts & Sciences at University of Virginia.
+He was married to Meredith Jung-En Woo, the former president of Sweet Briar College and former Dean of Arts & Sciences at University of Virginia.
 They had two sons; additionally, Cumings has a daughter from his first marriage.

 Intellectual life and scholarship

 Cumings joined the Committee of Concerned Asian Scholars at Columbia after Mark Selden formed a chapter there, and published extensively in its journal, Bulletin of Concerned Asian Scholars, where his writings ranged from the early history of the Korean resistance movement against Japan to the intertwining of US academia with US intelligence agencies.
 His research focus is on 20th century international history, United States and East Asia relations, East Asian political economy, modern Korean history, and American foreign relations.
 He is interested in the "multiplicity of ways that conceptions, metaphors and discourses are related to political economy and material forms of production", and to relations between "East and West".

-Cumings' scholarship has gone deeper than any other writing in English with respect to the circumstances of the Korean War outbreak, and pre-1990 documents allowed him to draw lines of culpability of various actors for the tragedy of the Korean War.
-Cumings wrote: